carlonluca/mldonkey-next/README.md

 Flatpak is available in Flathub: https://flathub.org/apps/org.duckdns.bugfreeblog.mldonkeynext.

 For the Android app, I suggest you use [Obtainium](https://github.com/ImranR98/Obtainium), that will also notify and update your app when a new release is uploaded.

+For the AppImage, I suggest you use [Gear Lever](https://github.com/mijorus/gearlever), which can setup the AppImage automatically and keep it up to date automatically (use GitHub as the source).